microsoft/pyright/docs/configuration.md

 ## Overriding settings (in VS Code)

-If a pyproject.toml (with a pyright section) or a pyrightconfig.json exists, any pyright settings in a VS code setttings.json will be ignored.
+If a pyproject.toml (with a pyright section) or a pyrightconfig.json exists, any pyright settings in a VS Code setttings.json will be ignored.
 Pyrightconfig.json is prescribing the environment to be used for a particular project.
 Changing the environment per user is not supported.

 If a pyproject.toml (with a pyright section) or a pyrightconfig.json does not exist, then the VS Code settings.json settings apply.